sveetch/django-deovi/docs/deployment.rst

     * As the web server mainly to serve static files;
     * And as reverse proxy to pipe requests to the Application server;

-    You will have to install it yourself on your system, on some distribution like Ubuntu it is commonly already installed.
+    You will have to install it yourself on your system but on some distribution like Ubuntu it is commonly already installed.

 Systemd services